Understand the Long-Term Risks of Concussions from Vehicle Collision

 According to the Centers for Disease Control and Prevention (CDC), more than two million people seek medical attention for concussions in the United States each year.
-While concussions can result from all types of accidents, a significant percentage result from vehicle collisions.
+While concussions can result from all types of accidents, a significant percentage results from vehicle collisions.

 Concussions Can Have Lingering, and Potentially Dangerous, Consequences